 The word stronger in the “Rise Again Stronger” title is significant and with important context.
 After the stroke and being out of the ICU a few days, I was determined to send positive updates to my family , like an athlete coming back from injury, I was going to put in the work , 100% all in, whatever it takes.
 As a former college level athlete, this was my engrained and empowered mindset.
 Thinking back , sending those positive messages was my way of trying to alleviate concern and worry among my family , you could say putting on a strong face for others.
 Inside I was scared, and didn’t know what would become of me.

 Welcome to my story “Rise Again Stronger” and 8 months later..
 Rise Again Stronger is to chronicle my story, memories, developments, progress and thoughts related to my post stroke recovery journey.
 The intended reader is one recovering from a stroke, family members or anybody struggling with physical or mental health issues .
-The premise of the story is not about being strong, or putting on a strong face for others , but becoming stronger for oneself and the capacity to find new meaning and purpose in what may seem the darkest times
+The premise of the story is not about being strong, or putting on a strong face for others , but becoming stronger for oneself and the capacity to find strength and purpose in the darkest moments.
+In other words, strength comes from purpose..

-Since the stroke I feel I’ve become stronger – emotionally, and now seeing life in new possibilities, colors, melodies and meaning..
-Maybe not all the way with my left side affected area in terms of physically/mobility as before (we will see) but to use my experience to help others who may fallen or battling and struggling through issues to rise again and become stronger than before.
-By being stronger I mean becoming stronger and growing in new meaningful areas and capacities.
+Since the stroke I feel I’ve become stronger.
+Stronger in the sense of finding new purpose and opportunities.
+Maybe not all the way back with my left side affected area in terms of physically/mobility (we will see) but to use my experience to help others who may fallen or battling and struggling through issues to rise again stronger.

 Laying in my hospital bed and as I began my in-patient rehab therapy sessions in July, I kept repeating the same line over and over in my head, my story is not over, I’m not done, my story is not over, I’m not done my story is not over, I’m not done

-It may be a strange thing to say about a stroke, a serious medical condition, but my stroke represents an opportunity.
+It may be a strange thing to say about a stroke, but my stroke represents an opportunity.
 As the saying goes – never waste a good opportunity.
-In many respects, I feel this opportunity is like a gateway or place to explore and find new meaning and purpose.
+Said another way, an opportunity to reframe my life, the new roadblock and the detour route now part of life leading to new experiences and opportunity.
+Roadblocks and Detours

 It is my hope my story may inspire and connect with others to rise again stronger.

-My journey to recovery is far from over, and realize everyone has their own battles and struggles, and pace and outlook for recovery, but I’ve learned in this daily battle, fight, and struggle, we have resilience and strength embodied within us.
+My journey to recovery is far from over, and realize everyone has their own battles and struggles, and a pace and outlook for recovery, but I’ve learned in this daily battle, fight, and struggle, we have resilience and strength embodied within us.
 From the depths of pain, sadness, doubt, and fear eg. our greatest struggles and vulnerabilities, we can become stronger in the end.
-By stronger it may be connecting to a new place of meaning and purpose.

 Community bonds and connection